 A lovely part of the city, Borgo Stretto is lined with elegant shops, including pricey boutiques, a sprawling book shop, plenty of places for gelato, and the ever-popular pastry and sweet shop Salza.
 A great place to spend a few hours in the city (and walk off the sandwiches earlier).

-Take in Dinner on the River
+Have Dinner on the River Arno

 We took full advantage of the concept of aperitivo while in Italy, the concept of free snack food while enjoying an Aperol Spritz is something I really wish more places in the world would take part in.
-My hands-down favourite was in Pisa, La Spiaggetta di Argini Margini, tucked right along the river Arno.
+My hands-down favourite was in Pisa, La Spiaggetta di Argini Margini, tucked right along the River Arno.
 Expect a casual and atmospheric experience, and make sure to order one of the seafood platter, which almost reminded me of home, except with infinitely better wine.

 End the evening with a gelato from La Bottega del Gelato and a walk along the river.